 Wilson’s campaign to get the Corn Laws abolished finally succeeded in 1846 after Prime Minister Robert Peel asked Parliament to repeal the Act.

-His fight to rid the country of the Corn Law taxes didn’t stop him from working on other projects and his long held ambition to establish a newspaper specialising in economics, finance and commerce was realised.
+His fight to rid the country of the Corn Law taxes didn’t stop him from working on other projects.

 Today the Economist Magazine continues as a well-respected, authoritative publication on international affairs, business news and economics.